Swimming Holes in Florida

 Frequently Asked Questions

-How many swimming holes are in FL?
+How many swimming holes are in Florida?

-Our directory lists 35 natural swimming destinations in FL, spanning 4 water types: Springs (9), Rivers (8), Springs (5), River, Springs (2).
+Our directory lists 35 natural swimming destinations in Florida, spanning 4 water types: Springs (9), Rivers (8), Springs (5), River, Springs (2).
 Of these, 4 (11%) are free to access and 31 require an entry fee or parking pass.

-FL's 35 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
+Florida's 35 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Varies, see below, Suwannee River, Blackwater River, Blue Springs, Atlantic Ocean.

-Which swimming holes in FL are free?
+Which swimming holes in Florida are free?

-4 of the 35 swimming holes in FL (11%) are listed as free to access.
+4 of the 35 swimming holes in Florida (11%) are listed as free to access.
 The remaining 31 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across FL's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Florida's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-34 officially managed sites in FL typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+34 officially managed sites in Florida typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in FL do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Florida do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 31 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.